SAP-samples/teched2023-DA262/exercises/hana_cloud_central/ex7-SQLConsole/README.md

     ![create schema](images/create-schema.png)

+## Exercise 7.7 Populate Database Objects
-7. Execute the following SQL statements to add some data to the tables.  **If you are attending SAP TechEd and are using the shared instance, this SQL will already have been executed**.
+1. Execute the following SQL statements to add some data to the tables.  **If you are attending SAP TechEd and are using the shared instance, this SQL will already have been executed**.

     ```SQL
     INSERT INTO HOTEL VALUES(10, 'Congress', '155 Beechwood St.', 'Seattle', 'WA', '98121', NEW ST_POINT('POINT(-122.347340 47.610546)', 4326));